Divided powers in the Witt ring of symmetric bilinear forms

 [section] [theorem]{Corollary} [theorem]{Lemma}

-Marshall defined divided power operations in the Witt ring of quadratic forms over a field \cite{Marshall}.
+Marshall defined divided power operations in the Witt ring of symmetric bilinear forms over a field \cite{Marshall}.
+(In characteristic not 2, it is equivalent to talk about quadratic forms.)
 Similar operations have been considered by Rost, Garibaldi, and Garrel \cite{Rost, Garrel}, \cite[section 19]{Garibaldi}.
 On the other hand, it follows from Garibaldi-Merkurjev-Serre's work on cohomological invariants that all operations on the Witt ring are essentially linear combinations of the exterior power operations \cite[Theorem 27.16]{GMS}.
 In this paper we find the explicit formula for the divided powers on the Witt ring as a linear combination of exterior powers.
 The coefficients are closely related to the ``tangent numbers'', the coefficients of the power series for $\tan x$, and thus to Bernoulli numbers \cite[pp.~259--260]{Comtet}.
-In this way, the existence of divided powers on the Witt ring of quadratic forms is explained by an explicit definition in terms of linear algebra.
+In this way, the existence of divided powers on the Witt ring of symmetric bilinear forms is explained by an explicit definition in terms of linear algebra.

 The coefficients in the formula are most important modulo 2, since the Witt ring $W(k)$ is an $\F_2$-algebra for all fields $k$ in which $-1$ is a square.
 We show that the coefficients of divided powers on the Witt ring in terms of exterior powers simplify modulo 2 to binomial coefficients.
 The divided powers on the Witt ring give another construction of the Rost-Serre-Kahn divided powers on Milnor $K$-theory modulo 2 \cite{Kahn} via the Milnor conjecture $I^n/I^{n+1}\cong K_n^M(k)/2$, proved by Orlov-Vishik-Voevodsky \cite{OVV}.
-By Vial, the divided powers form a basis for all operations on the Milnor $K$-theory of fields \cite{Vial}.
+By Vial \cite{Vial}, the divided powers form a basis for all operations on the Milnor $K$-theory of fields.

+This work was supported by NSF grant DMS-2054553.
+Thanks to Skip Garibaldi and J.-P.~Serre for their comments.
+Serre suggested the proof of the first part of Lemma \ref{lambda}.